philemmons/hw5-group4/README.md

 * Phillip Emmons - Set up the socket.io, server, client, and set up outline of chat.
 * Jessie Dowding - Looked into setting up with react, readme, and fixed styling/scroll bar.
 * Samba Diallo -
-* Regie Daquiong -
+* Regie Daquiong - The looks of the chat room.

 ## Strategy for Handling the “Interfaces” Between Each Other’s Code -